One of the most effective steps you can take to engage and retain volunteers is to show them your appreciation.

 While this may seem like a lot to manage, you can also use your volunteer force to accomplish this goal.
 Many nonprofits have volunteer positions just for writing thank you notes to volunteers and donors.

-In these appreciation letters, offer a sincere thank you for their hard work and share information like the number of hours they served and the impact of their volunteer hours.
+In these appreciation letters, offer a sincere thank you for their hard work and share information like the number of hours they served and the impact of their volunteer hours ( If your organization uses volunteer hour tracking software you can generate a report with this information).
 Show them exactly how their efforts over the past calendar year made a difference in the community, and let them know that your organization would not have been as successful without their help.

 Your thoughtfulness and appreciation in these letters will go a long way towards retaining your volunteers.